<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<p>Finding your first beta reader can be difficult and intimidating, asking your parents or siblings to look at your short story or book may feel like they think it’s a secret part of you and everything in it is a reflection of you, even the horny or gory stuff.
+<p class="wp-block-paragraph">Finding your first beta reader can be difficult and intimidating.
+Asking your parents or siblings to look at your short story or book may feel like they think it’s a secret part of you and everything in it is a reflection of you, even the horny or gory stuff.
 Believe me, I would never dream of asking my mom to read my horror.
-But it was her idea to buy and read my book and I felt bad when she cried, that’s my mom I’m not supposed to cause that.
+But it was her idea to buy and read my book, and I felt bad when she cried (that’s my mom, I’m not supposed to cause that).
 But that was GOOD!
-Real genuine emotion from reading my work and that’s what you’re looking for in a beta reader.&nbsp;</p>
+Real, genuine emotion from reading my work— and that’s what you’re looking for in a beta reader. </p>

-<p>You have options at the start presuming you have relatives or siblings, a friend, or even your favorite teacher.
+<p class="wp-block-paragraph">You have options at the start, presuming you have relatives or siblings, a friend, or even your favorite teacher.
 I gave a copy of one of my stories to my English teacher once.
-Teachers want you to succeed and become a bonafide responsible adult with a thriving career so if they see you have talent they will tell you, and likewise admit if something in your work is off.
+Teachers want you to succeed and become a bona fide, responsible adult with a thriving career.
+So, if they see you have talent: they will tell you (and likewise, they will admit if something in your work is off).
 My first beta reader ever was my dad.
-He helped me self publish my first book and for years read every several pages of a story I never finished to help me and guide me if I was doing good or straying too far.&nbsp;</p>
+He helped me self-publish my first book, and for years, he read every several pages of a story I never finished to help me.
+He&#8217;d guide me if I was doing well, or straying too far. </p>

-<p>If you have the funding for it, I suggest going to Fiverr and looking for someone there.
-Some need an entire manuscript before accepting your work, others are fine with several chapters and their prices vary by wordcount.
+<p class="wp-block-paragraph">If you have the funding for it, I suggest going to Fiverr and looking for someone there.
+Some need an entire manuscript before accepting your work, while others are fine with several chapters.
+Their prices vary by word count.
 If looking for a professional, MAKE SURE they are a professional and check their reviews.
 Who are the reviewers, and what are they saying?
-Does this person have any educational background in the area, any degrees, these aren’t necessary but do add credibility and that’s what you need before hiring a professional.&nbsp;</p>
+Does this person have any educational background in the area, any degrees?
+These aren’t necessary, but they do add credibility, and that’s what you need before hiring a professional. </p>

-<p>So finding a beta reader can be intimidating but it is easier than it sounds.
-Find people who care about you and tell yourself, remind yourself, that you need their help and you have to let go and ask for it for that to happen.</p>
+<p class="wp-block-paragraph">So finding a beta reader can be intimidating, but it is easier than it sounds.
+Find people who care about you and tell yourself, remind yourself, that you need their help, and you have to let go and ask for it for that to happen.</p>

-<p>The post <a href="https://authorclaytth.com/how-to-find-beta-readers-without-losing-your-confidence/">HOW TO FIND BETA READERS WITHOUT LOSING YOUR CONFIDENCE</a> appeared first on <a href="https://authorclaytth.com">Author Claytth</a>.</p>
+<p>The post <a href="https://authorclaytth.com/how-to-find-beta-readers-without-losing-your-confidence/">How to Find Beta Readers Without Losing Your Confidence</a> appeared first on <a href="https://authorclaytth.com">Author Claytth</a>.</p>

 ]]></content:encoded>